jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-unreal-engine.md

 # Decision

-We have decided to go with the Unreal Engine game engine due to its industry wide support, simple licensing structure, and high suite of features.
+We have decided to go with the Unreal Engine game engine and the C++ programming language, due to its industry wide support, simple licensing structure, and high suite of features.

 # Rationale